 - Inability to jump

-- Even if you’re not feeding your cat sweets, contact your veterinarian as soon as you notice these symptoms as it may be the beginning signs of diabetes.
+- Even if you’re not feeding your cat sweets, contact your veterinarian as soon as you notice these symptoms as it may be the beginning signs of diabetes or other major disease processes.

 If you’re worried about your cat’s sugar intake in general, consider checking the packages of food items you buy.
 Some cat treats may have excess amounts of sugar and carbohydrates.